 We’re big fans of GORE-TEX® gear here at Infinity.
 It’s a unique material that manages to tick lots of boxes for riders.
 But there remain some questions that exist around it, its suitability for motorcycle clothing and its care, so we decided to answer them.

 Because of its unique characteristics, clothing featuring Gore-Tex is most commonly used for outdoor activities, and motorcycling is no exception.
 Although there are lots of materials that motorcycle clothing can be made from (nylon, leather, rubber) Gore-Tex is as important to modern riders as it’s ever been.
-This is because when using Gore-Tex, you have their promise for waterproofing reliability in any condition – and that is a promise many riders trust from Land’s End to John O’Groats, and everywhere in between.
+This is because when using Gore-Tex, you have their promise for waterproofing reliability in any condition – and that is a promise many riders believe from Land’s End to John O’Groats, and everywhere in between!

 What are the benefits of wearing GORE-TEX®?

 There’s no trade-off between comfort and function because Gore-Tex can provide both.
 The material is well-known for providing long-lasting, durable and comfortable weather protection.

 What is GORE-TEX® made of?

-Gore-Tex is not a fabric, coating, outer fabric or an inner textile lining – if you’re wondering what else there is, here is the techie bit – it’s actually an extremely thin layer of expanded polytetrafluoroethylene (ePTFE) in membrane form.
-This membrane is then sandwiched between high-performance lining and outer textiles to form a laminate of materials.
+Gore-Tex is not a fabric, coating, outer fabric, or an inner textile lining – if you’re wondering what else there is, here is the techie bit – it’s actually an extremely thin layer of expanded polytetrafluoroethylene (ePTFE) in the membrane form.
+This membrane is then sandwiched between the high-performance lining and outer textiles to form a laminate of materials.
 It has over 9 billion pores per square inch.
 It’s these pores that give the Gore-Tex fabric its waterproofing characteristics.

 How Does GORE-TEX® keep you dry?

 The sandwich of materials, we mentioned earlier, is made up of three layers.
 The two outer layers are typically made of nylon whilst the filler layer is a type of microporous Teflon.
 The Teflon in Gore-Tex is not completely waterproof because it has tiny holes (or pores) in it.
 These pores are less than one micro-metre diameter.
 This is why liquid in vapour form can pass out through it and larger droplets of water (like rain, snow, etc.) can’t get in.
 Clever right?